NLP-CISUC/FlowDisco/README.md

 # FlowDisco

-The dataset needs to have initially a turn_id (an integer number), utterance and a speaker (only if we want to split between user and system) for each utterance.
-If you have dialogue_id it has to be an integer and sequential (0, 1, 2, 3, ...).
+The FlowDisco repository contains:

-Put both when there is no separation of user and system and both_separetely when this separation is made (default = both_separately).
+- **Data folder**: This folder includes data from two different datasets (Schema-Guided Dialogue (SGD) - with dialogue acts (DAs) and intents, and Emowoz).
+This setup can be applied to any set of written/transcribed dialogues, in any language or domain.
+The dataset must initially have the columns "turn_id" (an integer) or "dialogue_id" (a sequential integer - 0,1,2,3,...), "utterance," and the "speaker" of each expression.
+Use "both" when there is no separation of user and system, and "both_separately" when this separation is made (default = both_separately).

-## First Step

-The first step is to set the parameters to the values we deem appropriate.
+- **FlowDisco folder**: This folder contains the code for the automatic discovery of dialogue flows from a history of conversations.
+This approach follows three main steps where the utterances are (i) represented in a vector space, (ii) grouped according to their semantic similarity, and (iii) the discovered clusters, which can be seen as dialogue states, are used as vertices in a transition graph.
+We propose an automatic measure for computing the extent to which the transitions in the test portion of the dataset align with the flows discovered from the training portion.
-These values are set in the CMD of the Dockerfile where each argument (numbered) contains only one value:
+- **Docker files**: The parameters with values we consider appropriate are defined in the CMD of the Dockerfile, where each argument contains only one value.

-1. package of the Spacy library (--package):
-    + en_core_web_sm;
-    + en_core_web_md (default value);
-    + en_core_web_lg.
-2. vector representation (--representation):
-    + tfidf;
-    + word2vec;
-    + sentenceTransformer (default value).
-3. label type (--labelsType):
-    + bigrams (default value);
-    + verbs;
-    + kBERT.
-4. Number of clusters manually entered (--nClusters):
-    + integer value.

 ## Start the service - commands
 To start the service locally, we have to use two commands:

 1. docker compose build platform-uplink
 2. docker compose run platform-uplink

 ## Generate the PDF Markov flow
 After running the code, we see that the .dot file has been added to the 'results' folder ;
 To generate the PDF Markov flow: